 kubbi Documentation

-kubbi is a temporary, secure drop box for data.
-A producer creates a kubbi — a single payload or a multi-file package — gets back a claim URL, and shares that URL with a consumer.
+kubbi is a managed claim-check service with defaults shaped for agent workflows.
+A producer creates a kubbi (a single payload or a multi-file package), gets back a claim URL, and shares that URL with a consumer.
 The consumer picks up everything when ready.
 Once claimed (or expired), the data is gone forever.

 How it works